wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

 = 2.13 =
+* New: For the Media/Assistant submenu table, **wildcard searches are now allowed in the Search Media box** using an asterisk ("*") as the wildcard placeholder.
+Pull down the Help menu on the screen and select the Search Media section for more information.
+* New: For IPTC/EXIF custom field mapping rules, **Format, Option and Delete Null Values** options can be specified and are handled like their equivalents in Custom Field mapping rules.
 * New: The `/media-library-assistant/examples/mla-custom-field-search-example.php.txt` example plugin has been extended to handle queries made in the Media Manager Modal (popup) Window "Search" box.
+* Fix: For the Media/Assistant submenu table and the Media Manager Modal (popup) Window, default table sorting on a custom field no longer causes WordPress Database Errors.
+* Fix: For the Media/Assistant Quick Edit and Bulk Edit actions, the Custom Field mapping rule "Delete Null Values" option is now handled correctly.
+When this option is specified, empty values will not be stored in the database.
+* Fix: The "single" option now returns just the first value of a custom field if it has multiple values.
 * Fix: PHP Warning messages are no longer produced when the Bulk Edit area is used with no taxonomies selected for MLA support.

 = 2.12 =